 There’s so much to do.
 We could talk about some of the house plants that need repotting, and about the weeding of the backyard which is practically a never-ending job since it rains every evening.
 Now would be a good time to study those online courses that I purchased when they were on special (I love a bargain!) and never got the chance, the mood or the energy to tackle them.

 And the piece of resistance: I even got to bake a cake yesterday!
-And not from cake mix bought from the supermarket, but actually made from scratch.
+From scratch.
 Mind-blowing, right?
 A recipe I haven’t made in ages.
 I even added orange peel and the smell coming from the oven took me way back to my previous life.

 Last but not least, we finally have the time for all that creative stuff – you know, finish the unfinished projects, start new ones, learn more crafts, make something.
 Let’s not miss this chance to be creative.
 It is so good for the soul!